Whilst answering the most recent request (today) I thought it was worth getting this information out to a wider audience.

 Commission only salespeople will require a significant amount of care and maintenance.
 The only situations where I have seen commission only salespeople be truly successful is where the salespeople are managed very strongly, by a hard-core sales manager, who is on the tools and kicking goals every single day, following a set-in stone sales process that can be easily repeated by someone with less skill.
 When you have a great manager with a proven track record in place, they can encourage and support the new commission only salespeople.
 They need to be leading by example – Do what I say AND do what I do!

-Group interviews, a fun work environment and exciting sales meetings are the best way to create the hype needed to convince people to work for commission only.
+I hold Group interviews, a fun work environment and exciting sales meetings.
+They are the best way to create the hype needed to convince people to work for commission only.
 You will also need to have:

 You also need to be prepared to always be hiring.
-Many consider a commission only sales role to be a temporary position so you will need to be recruiting constantly to keep up with the turnover.
+Many consider a commission only sales role to be a temporary position.
+This means you will need to be recruiting constantly to keep up with the turnover.

 The first step before you hire anyone, or even undertake a marketing campaign, is for you to build the assets required to make it very clear how you expect the job to be done and how they can succeed in making sales.
 These assets include sales processes, scripts, presentation materials etc. You must be absolutely clear on sales strategy, tactics ….. everything.
 Clarity and focus will win the day!